-To route a differential pair
+► To route a differential pair

-- 1. There are a number of ways to create Differential Pairs.
-We will use the more straight forward method to start with. - 2.
-You would have set up your Differential Pairs already using the Technology dialog. - 3.
-Begin to start routing from one of the pins in the set (double click on the net).
-Don't add any corners, the Start Mirror Paired Tracks option only works from the initial track segment off the source pad.
+- 1. There are a number of ways to create Differential Pairs. - 2.
+You would have set up your Differential Pairs already using the Technology dialog. - Begin to start routing from one of the pins in the set (double click on the net).
+You are automatically in 'Mirror' mode by default.
+This can be changed from the context menu but it is the most sensible mode to get started with.

-4. In this example, we will move the cursor inwards to create a 45 degree mitre as well.
+4. In this example, we will move the cursor inwards to create a 45-degree mitre as well.
 The routing mode is already enabled in Angled (45) mode (from the Options dialog and Edit Tracks page).